Helsinki–Tallinn Tunnel

 The Helsinki–Tallinn Tunnel (also known as FinEst or Talsinki tunnel) is a proposed undersea tunnel that would span the Gulf of Finland and connect the Finnish and Estonian capitals by train.
-The tunnel's length would depend on the route taken: the shortest distance across would have a submarine length of 80 km, which would make it 40% longer than the current longest railway tunnel in the world, the 57 km (40 mi)-long Gotthard Base Tunnel in Switzerland.
+The tunnel's length would depend on the route taken: the shortest distance across would have a submarine length of 80 km, which would make it 40% longer than the current longest railway tunnel in the world, the 57 km-long Gotthard Base Tunnel in Switzerland.

 During the 2010s, it was estimated that the tunnel, if constructed, would cost €9–13 billion and could open in the 2030s if approved.
 In 2013, the European Union approved €3.1 million in funding for feasibility studies.
 A 2015 pre-feasibility study proposed trains traveling with a top speed of 250 kph.
-On 8 February 2024, Finnish Minister of Transport and Communications Lulu Ranne stated in an interview for Estonian newspaper Postimees that the tunnel is "unrealistic" and not on the government's agenda, with the project remaining on hold unless the European Union decides to allocate additional funding for it.

 Background

 Helsinki and Tallinn are separated by the Gulf of Finland.
 The distance between the cities is approximately 80 km.
-As of 2025, the majority of travel between the two capitals has been made by ferries and fast passenger ships, with travel time varying from 1 hour 40 minutes (fast summer ferries operating from April to October) to three and a half hours (normal ferries operating year-round), but most ferries now take two hours.
-It is estimated that approximately eight million journeys are made by ferry each year, including both leisure cruises and scheduled commuter services.
+As of 2026, the majority of travel between the two capitals has been made by ferries and fast passenger ships, with travel time varying from 1 hour 40 minutes (fast summer ferries operating from April to October) to three and a half hours (normal ferries operating year-round), but most ferries now take two hours.
+In 2025 7.3 million passengers traveled by boat between Helsinki and Tallinn.
 Additionally, approximately 300,000 air trips are made per year between the cities.
-On the other hand, overland travel between Helsinki and Tallinn requires an 800 km journey through Russia, passing through Leningrad Oblast; however, since the beginning of Russian invasion and occupation of Ukraine (February 2022) that has been additionally escalated by Russian hybrid warfare against Ukrainian allies, Russian intelligence agencies' weaponization of migration, Russian sabotage operations in Europe, Russian disinformation campaigns, and continuous violations of non-combatant airspaces by Russian planes and drones, both, Estonia and Finland, have almost fully closed their border crossings with Russia.
+On the other hand, overland travel between Helsinki and Tallinn requires an 800 km journey through Russia, passing through Leningrad Oblast; however, since the beginning of the Russo-Ukrainian war in 2022, both Estonia and Finland have significantly restricted border crossings with Russia.